 If you eat lots of green, leafy vegetables and whole grains, you can likely meet your magnesium needs through your diet, even if you still need to take calcium and/or vitamin D supplements.
 Talk to your doctor about whether you need supplements of any of these nutrients and, if so, what would be the best supplement for you to take.

-- Q Can taking calcium supplements help lower high blood pressure?
+- Q How do calcium supplements affect my blood pressure?

 - Q What are calcium supplements used for?